imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 ####Exercise 5

 1) DNS using UDP over TCP because of the speed associated with UDP.
-We expect DNS requests to be handled quickly so it uses UDP to avoid all the over of SYN, SYN-ACK and ACK used by the TCP protocol.
+We expect DNS requests to be handled quickly so it uses UDP to avoid all the overhead of SYN, SYN-ACK and ACK used by the TCP protocol.

 2) TCP's 3 way handshake is used to ensure that a connection is established.
 This connection guarantees that any information from the sender is delivered the receiver.

 The server must do the SYN-ACK to inform the client about the socket through which the data will be sent.
-Once the client knows which socket to connect to, it sends a final ACK and data transfer can begin.
+Once the client knows the destination socket, it sends a final ACK and data transfer can begin.

 3) Protocols such as RTP can adjust the rate at which they display received data to give them enough time to make another request for lost packets.
 The protocol knows when packets are lost based on packet header information so in the case of video the user may experience a lag while the protocol makes requests for lost packets.